 Needless to say, I am deeply disappointed to pull these great products, but it is time to acknowledge that it is an uphill battle to protect small ethical producers against the onslaught of false advertising.

 An authentic extra virgin olive oil made from skilled artisans in Europe remains a delight.
 If you have found a brand that inspires confidence, please carry-on.
-For those still on the fence, please consult these resources:
+For those still on the fence, please consult these recent blog posts:

 Is olive oil better than butter on scrambled eggs